-Until April 2014 Consumer Futures will be a Non-Departmental Public Body sponsored by the Department for Business, Innovation and Skills.
-Within the legal framework of the National Consumer Council, it will fulfill the responsibilities of the statutory consumer body in energy and postal services in Great Britain, water services in Scotland and postal services in Northern Ireland; it will also have a wider role in applying learning and insight across other regulated markets.
+Until April 2014, Consumer Futures remains a Non-Departmental Public Body.
+Within the legal framework of the New National Consumer Council, it fulfils the responsibilities of the statutory consumer body in energy and postal services in Great Britain, water services in Scotland and postal services in Northern Ireland; it also has a wider role in applying learning and insight across other regulated markets.

-In April 2014, Consumer Futures will, subject to Parliamentary approval, become part of the Citizens Advice service, with the Extra Help Unit (EHU), which provides a service to energy consumers across Great Britain, transferring to Citizens Advice Scotland and responsibility for consumer representation in postal services in Northern Ireland moving to the Consumer Council for Northern Ireland.
+At 1 April 2014, Consumer Futures will, subject to Parliamentary approval, become part of the Citizens Advice service, with the Extra Help Unit (EHU), which provides a service to energy consumers across Great Britain, transferring to Citizens Advice Scotland and responsibility for consumer representation in postal services in Northern Ireland moving to the General Consumer Council for Northern Ireland.

 We’ve produced a short video to help explain our role and priorities.

-It also features Chief Executive of Citizens Advice, Gillian Guy and Chief Executive of Citizens Advice Scotland, Margaret Lynch explaining how they will work with Consumer Futures to prepare for the transfer.
+It also features the Chief Executive of Citizens Advice, Gillian Guy, and the Chief Executive of Citizens Advice Scotland, Margaret Lynch, explaining how they are working with Consumer Futures to prepare for the transfer.

 The wider context